Chapter 6 - Running, Theories and Laughter

 -

 The store looks untouched from outside, the scratched note left as it was and the door still locked.
-The keys rattle in the lock for a moment before the door swings inward.
+The keys rattle for a moment before the door swings inward.
 Bentley and Irene are standing a short distance back, simply watching, waiting for something to happen.

 Silence.
-A few moments of tense nothingness pass before Irene steps forward, seemingly too exhausted to care at this point.
+A few moments of tense nothingness pass before Irene steps forward, her expression suggesting she is too exhausted to care at this point.
 She passes the threshold, pulling out a box of matches and lights the lantern by the door.
 Bentley hangs back for a moment, his fingers absently caressing the gem in his pocket.

 The interior seems untouched, except for a small trail of mess from where Bentley had jumped up from the desk.
 He steps in, setting his jacket down over the back of a chair slowly, carefully looking around as Irene finishes checking the back of the store.